wp-plugins/postman-smtp/readme.txt

 In 2014, Google announced if your site "currently uses plain passwords to authenticate to Google, [we strongly encourage you to minimize user disruption by switching to OAuth 2.0](http://googleonlinesecurity.blogspot.ca/2014/04/new-security-measures-will-affect-older.html)."
 For Google Apps users, OAuth 2.0 is a [requirement](http://plugins.svn.wordpress.org/postman-smtp/assets/Screen%20Shot%202015-02-21%20at%208.52.13%20PM.png), not a nice-to-have.

 Postman's commercial-grade setup wizard makes configuring SMTP a breeze.
-Stop fighting SMTP authentication and connection [failures](http://googleappsdeveloper.blogspot.no/2014/10/updates-on-authentication-for-gmail.html) ✝, lost emails, emails landing as Spam ✝✝, and [password secrecy concerns](https://wordpress.org/support/topic/open-password-field-please-dont?replies=18).
-Email is reliably delivered every time because Postman is [pre-approved](http://blog.varonis.com/introduction-to-oauth/) to send SMTP messages on your behalf, without rejection, and without the work-arounds.
+Stop fighting SMTP authentication and connection [failures](http://googleappsdeveloper.blogspot.no/2014/10/updates-on-authentication-for-gmail.html) ✝, lost emails ✝✝, emails landing as Spam ✝✝, and [password secrecy concerns](https://wordpress.org/support/topic/open-password-field-please-dont?replies=18).
+Email is reliably delivered every time because Postman is [pre-approved](http://blog.varonis.com/introduction-to-oauth/) ¹ to send SMTP messages on your behalf, without rejection, and without the work-arounds.

 [Read the reviews](https://wordpress.org/support/view/plugin-reviews/postman-smtp) to see what Postman has accomplished since January of this year.

 = Features =
 * Send mail to any host just like the 'Big Five' SMTP plugins
-* Configure Gmail, Hotmail or Yahoo Mail to use OAuth 2.0
+* Configure Gmail, Hotmail or Yahoo Mail to use OAuth 2.0 ¹
-* Easy-to-use, but powerful Setup Wizard for perfect configuration
+* Easy-to-use, powerful Setup Wizard for perfect configuration
-* Fire-and-forget: delivery continues even if your password changes
+* Fire-and-forget: delivery continues even if your password changes ¹
-* The extension for [blocked SMTP ports](https://wordpress.org/plugins/postman-gmail-extension/) sends mail over HTTPS
+* Send email over HTTPS if the standard SMTP ports are blocked ²
-* Heavy-duty Connectivity Tester for troubleshooting server issues
+* Commercial-grade Connectivity Tester for troubleshooting server issues
 * Supports International alphabets, HTML Mail and MultiPart/Alternative
 * Supports [Mandrill](http://mandrill.com) custom headers and forced recipients (cc, bcc, to)
 * SASL Support: Plain/Login/CRAM-MD5/XOAUTH2 authentication
 * Security Support: SMTPS/STARTTLS with SSL and TLS
-* Verified compatible with: [Contact Form 7](https://wordpress.org/plugins/contact-form-7/), [Gravity Forms](http://www.gravityforms.com), Email Log
+* Verified compatible with: [Contact Form 7](https://wordpress.org/plugins/contact-form-7/), [Gravity Forms](http://www.gravityforms.com), [Visual Forms Builder]((https://wordpress.org/plugins/visual-form-builder/), Email Log
 * Available translations: English, French, Italian

 If you are willing to translate Postman into your language, [please let me know](https://wordpress.org/support/plugin/postman-smtp#postform)!